SharePoint/PnP-Guidance/articles/modern-experience-customizations-customize-sites.md

 ## Supported customizations in modern team sites
 <a name="supportedcustomizations"> </a>
+"Modern" sites have different level customization options compared to "classic" team sites.
+There will be gradually additional customization options from the extensibility and branding perspective.
 Below list gives a quick overview of the supported capabilities for "modern" team sites.

 - Apply a custom theme
 - Apply out of the box theme